 Sexual pleasure and the clitoris

-Some people believe that there are different kinds of orgasms––clitoral orgasms and vaginal orgasms.
+Some people believe that there are different kinds of orgasms––clitoral, vaginal, and cervical orgasms.
 But since penetrative sex also stimulates the clitoris, it can be hard to identify the source of the orgasm (Pauls, 2015).

 The internal structures of the clitoris also call into question the existence of a separate “g-spot” in the vagina (Pauls, 2015).
 The g-spot has been described as an erogenous area on the frontal vaginal wall, although there is little anatomical evidence that it exists.

 Since the clitoral root is in close contact with the vaginal wall, the g-spot may stimulate the clitoris through this barrier (Yeung, 2016).

 There are many ways to stimulate the clitoris that lead to sexual pleasure.
 Every person with a clitoris is different and will have different preferences when it comes to sex.
 Clitoral stimulation with fingers, a vibrator, or other sex toys are common ways to have fun in bed.